DeveloperHHT/DeveloperHHT/README.md

 ###

 <br clear="both">
-<h5 align="center">I am a Software Engineer who calls himself a Full Stack and Backend Developer.
+<h5 align="center">I am a Software Engineer who calls himself a Full Stack AI and Backend Developer.
 I mostly work on AI projects.<br><br>Also, music is a great hobby and occupation for me.
 I love singing and playing guitar. 🎸 You can find my singles and covers on Spotify, Apple Music and Youtube!
 I am also a Biker who loves riding</h5>

 ###